WellsRC/The-exacerbation-of-Ebola-outbreaks-by-conflict-in-the-Democratic-Republic-of-the-Congo/README.md

 # The exacerbation of Ebola outbreaks by conflict in the Democratic Republic of the Congo
 Chad R. Wells, Abhishek Pandey, Martial L. Ndeffo Mbah, Bernard-A. Gaüzère, Denis Malvy, Burton H. Singer, Alison P. Galvani

 Copyright 2019, Chad Wells et al. All rights reserved.
-Released under the GNU AGPL 3.
+Released under the GNU GENERAL PUBLIC LICENSE v3.

 The MATLAB code provided here will run the fitting and analysis for the modelling portion of the manuscript.